dberner/challenge-dberner/README.md

 It seems like ASGs are not well supported by this module author, as my next step was to install apache on the ASG instances.
 I'd thought this would be a simple matter of passing a bash script to the instances, but I found the `user_data` input in the ASG module configuration doesn't seem run the provided bash script on the instances.
 Again, given more time I'd approach this by writing with Hashicorp's provider resources rather than the abstractions provided by the chosen modules.

 I've commented out the ALB code in the current main.tf.
 It was previously running but I wanted to leave the target group code in place for future experimentation.

+## Deployment logs and screenshots
+The [deployment-evidence](./deployment-evidence/) subdirectory contains screenshots of the AWS console showing
+- the VPC and subnets
+- the running EC2 instances
+- details of the ASG

+There is also a log of the terraform apply process with a demonstration of connecting to the bastion EC2 instance via SSH.

 # References